 Additional information and links:

-- Submit Abstract for invited talk, quick talk or poster —accepted until 5pm on Friday Sept.
+- Submit Abstract for invited talk, quick talk or poster (on any climate related topic)—accepted until 5pm on Friday Sept.
 8

 Want to share your research through a quick talk or poster?
 Are you an invited speaker?
 Submit your abstract through this link: https://goo.gl/forms/pszBVPYGHdno4bgQ2